-1. Purpose of the strategy
+1. Purpose of the Strategy

-This strategy document has been developed as a tool to engage the members and key stakeholders of Lancashire's Health and Wellbeing (HWB) Board and the locality health and wellbeing partnerships in refreshing the current HWB strategy that was developed in 2013 with the ambition that it will enable us to work better together to deliver real improvements and address the inequalities in the health and wellbeing of Lancashire's citizens and communities.
+This strategy has been developed by Lancashire's Health and Wellbeing Board, with key stakeholders including the locality health and wellbeing partnerships.
+Our ambition is to work better together to deliver real improvements and address the inequalities in the health and wellbeing of Lancashire's citizens and communities.